nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### Changing line divider in Fluffle: `divider`
 Allows the user to change the line divider divider used in Fluffle.
 Format: `divider DIVIDER_OPTION`
-The `DIVIDER_OPTION` is an optional parameter indicating your preferable type of line divider.
+The `DIVIDER_OPTION` is an parameter indicating your preferable type of line divider, and can take values from 1 to 3.
 The list of dividers is:
 1. ----------------------------------------------------------------
 1. =^..^=   =^..^=   =^..^=    =^..^=    =^..^=    =^..^=    =^..^=
 1. +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+